LibreOffice/core/solenv/maven/README.md

 </settings>
 ----

-It can also be included in the key chain on OS X.
+It can also be included in the key chain on macOS.

 == Update Versions